ga-curriculum/dom-events/the-event-object/README.md

 }
 ```

 If you click on the like button, you'll see two identical logs printed to the console.
-That's because they're the same exact thing!
+That's happening because they're the same exact thing!

 So far when we've used callback functions they've typically been anonymous, or unnamed.
 Take the function we're using for the like button on our page: